gchq/coreax/CONTRIBUTING.md

 or two months (whichever is longer).**

-Ensure that during the deprecation period, the old behaviour still works, but raises a `DeprecationWarning` with an appropriate message.
+Ensure that during the deprecation period, the old behaviour still works, but raises a `DeprecationWarning` with an appropriate message (which should include which version the behaviour is deprecated since, and which version the deprecated behaviour is expected to be removed in).
 If at all possible, ensure that there is straightforward signposting for how users should change their code to use non-deprecated parts of the codebase instead.